invertedv/testGo/docs/gomFile.md

 follows that used by the [seafan](https://pkg.go.dev/github.com/invertedv/seafan) package.
-For instance, if the first layer after the inputs is a fully connected layer with a RELU activation and 10 outputs is specified by
+For instance, if the first layer after the inputs is a fully connected layer with a RELU activation and 10 outputs, it is specified by

       layer1: FC(10, activation=relu)